 - Participants are responsible for ensuring that ads do not play on their stream during a spin.

-- Players are encouraged to also record their gameplay locally in case of stream outages.
+- Participants are encouraged to also record their gameplay locally in case of stream outages.

 Scheduling: Roulette Rivals tournaments consist of matches against different opponents across various time zones.
 As such, players are expected to be proactive when scheduling matches with future opponents via Discord direct messages (DMs).